jekymin8232/vitalguardai-com/README.md

 ## Whoever believes in Allah and the Last Day should honor their guest.
 ### People can become good friends only when they treat each other with kindness and respect.
+### After enduring severe hardship for ten years, burnout inevitably begins to set in.

 <img width="503" height="351" alt="1" src="https://github.com/user-attachments/assets/675544d2-5241-41ed-baeb-b36020407bb4" />